dzoricic/basket/readme.md

 * Added UserService and tests
 * Added user related models
   * I know I'm kind of throwing new models left and right and complicating things but since this is a task I want to simulate a project/environment that uses multiple services which rely on DB/External model/entity, model that's used inside our project (DTO model) and model exposed to clients (ApiModel)

+## 0.1.2 - My Favourite

+* Added favourites management
+* New flyway script for favourites table
+* Added option to get favourites
+* Added option to add or remove from favourites
+* I'm speeding this up a bit, so I'm not writing any tests at the moment
+  * Don't judge me, I'll add them later, we're still not in production :)
+  * I'll also have to update the documentation
+  * And fixed stuff like unused imports